smileyismail/Personal-Portfolio/README.md

 # Personal Portfolio

-This website provides details and ratings of the movies, with new, popular, trending and top-rated films constantly updated through a connection to an API.
+This is my Personal website where you can find more details me and my work's.

 ## Demo